ipo-exe/evolvelab/README.md

 When `EXPLORE = TRUE`, the procedure is set to find solutions within a certain range of the fitness score.
 When `EXPLORE = FALSE`, the procedure is set to find solution that maximize (or minimize) the fitness score.

-The algoritm algorithm lives in the `evolve()` function of the `evolution.py` file.
+The algoritm lives in the `evolve()` function of the `evolution.py` file.
 It is designed to optimize any number of decision variables.
-Custom objective functions can used.
+Custom objective functions can be further used.

 The pseudo-code:
 ```markdown